Topic of the month – Family Talk Time

 Posted by: Sue Atkins

-As a Parent Coach and mum of two teenage children I am often shocked, distressed and searching for ways to help our society move towards a better future where children can grow up safe, well balanced and with a purpose in life.
+As a Parent Coach and mum of two grown up children I am often shocked, distressed and searching for ways to help our society move towards a better future where children can grow up safe, well balanced and with a purpose in life.
 Free from despair, anger, drugs and hopelessness.

 I am not a politician and it strikes me that the answers lie in many different places and not just from government policies, schools or to society as a whole.
 For me, one key place for teaching tolerance, respect, and important social values is in the home and it begins with positive and confident parenting.